lynnaj/datacadabra/_posts/2022-08-12-fastai-poc.markdown

 <h1>Learning FastAI</h1>

-I wanted to make a fastai POC using streamlit.
+I wanted to make a fastai POC using Streamlit.
 Here it is, [https://lynnaj-unicorn-versus-pegasus-app-gfm5y7.streamlitapp.com/](https://lynnaj-unicorn-versus-pegasus-app-gfm5y7.streamlitapp.com/)

-It's a simple data app that can take a jpg url (make sure it has suffix .jpg), and output a prediction based on a pytorch deep learning model that was trained on 400 photos.
+It's a simple data app that can take a jpeg URL (make sure it has suffix .jpg), and output a prediction based on a Pytorch deep learning model that was trained on 400 photos.

 List of URLs you can use to try: https://img.huffingtonpost.com/asset/5f4517881f00008b04aa9c4b.jpeg